 What Are the Advantages of Rapid Prototyping?

 As mentioned above, rapid prototyping has many benefits, mainly in two areas.
 First, it guarantees that a product or a component complies with the design specification since the users’ ability to understand the product or component and its performance and functionality can be assessed at this stage.
 This helps improve the design before production is carried out on a large scale.
-Second, it cuts costs as it does not require tooling and manufacturing equipment as it would be in the case of mass production.
-However, CNC rapid prototyping is not so costly, and technologies such as 3D printing, CNC machining, or aluminum rapid prototyping are used for low volume manufacturing and small batches.
+Second, it cuts costs as it does not require tooling and manufacturing equipment, as would be the case with mass production.
+However, CNC rapid prototyping is not so costly, and technologies such as 3D printing, CNC machining, or aluminum rapid prototyping are used for low-volume manufacturing and small batches.
+However, selecting the right method also requires evaluating prototyping cost factors across different processes.

 Like in any other activity, there are many ways of prototyping, each of which has advantages and disadvantages.
 The above-discussed methods are the most common, and depending on the level of technology, the designer has to choose the best one for the project.
 This will entail identifying the advantages and disadvantages of the various prototyping methods.
 Thus, considering the description of each method and the characteristics of the material that can be identified, one can decide.
 A decision-making guide also includes some factors to consider when selecting the prototyping technique.
 The rationale is to help get the right solution for using prototypes for developmental processes.